Nigeria qualify for ninth Women's World Cup in a row

-African champions Nigeria reach ninth straight Women's World Cup
+African champions Nigeria reach ninth consecutive Women's World Cup

 Last updated on .From the section Sport Africa